 Surprisingly given the brutality of the struggle, and perhaps a reflection of the seriousness of the threat it had posed, the National Convention in Paris issued a series of conciliatory proclamations promising freedom of worship in the Vendee and the return of sequestered property and livestock.

 A treaty was signed on 15 February 1795, bringing the conflict effectively to a close and was largely adhered to on both sides with the man charged administering it, General Hoche, remarking – Let the priests have a few crowns.

-Still there were those who refused to lay down their arms among them Stofflet but no longer able to depend on the support of the people even he in the end had to accept the inevitable and on 2 May signed the Treaty of La Jaunie, when he tried to renew the conflict in early 1796 he was quickly captured and put to death.
+Still there were those who refused to lay down their arms amongst them Stofflet but no longer able to depend on the support of the people even he in the end had to accept the inevitable and on 2 May signed the Treaty of La Jaunie, when he tried to renew the conflict in early 1796 he was quickly captured and put to death.

-The War in the Vendee had been an internecine struggle mercilessly pursued that had witnessed bloody atrocities committed by both sides and during its short duration it has been estimated that besides the 40,000 Republican troops killed as many as 200,000 Vendean’s died, or 25% of its population.
+The War in the Vendee had been an internecine struggle mercilessly pursued that had witnessed bloody atrocities committed by both sides and during its short duration it has been estimated that besides the 40,000 Republican troops killed as many as 200,000 Vendean’s died, or 25% of the population.

-Following the end of the war the Vendee descended into occasional periods of lawlessness as armed bands often claiming to be the Royal Army of the Vendee renewed the conflict but more often for reasons of plunder rather than any cause, and it wasn’t fully pacified until 1801 when Napoleon Bonaparte despatched an army of occupation to enforce compliance.
+Following the end of the war the Vendee descended into occasional periods of lawlessness as armed bands often claiming to be the Royal Army of the Vendee renewed the conflict but more often for reasons of plunder rather than any cause, and it wasn’t fully pacified until 1801 when Napoleon Bonaparte despatched an army to enforce compliance.